t0tacci0/Gamesblog-frontend/README.md

 All information about the structure can be found in the README of the API [here](https://github.com/t0tacci0/Gamesblog-backend)

+## Reusable Components

+Reusable components are a core principle in React.
+List of reusbale components in this project:<br>

+**Avatar.js**<br>
+The Avatar component was utilized across various parts of the application to ensure a consistent and user-friendly display of profile images and related text.The component Const Avatar is reused in: NavBar.js, Comment.js, CommentCreateForm.js, Post.js and Profile.js.

+**Assets.js**<br>
+ This component is designed to handle the display of a loading spinner, an image, or a message, depending on the props passed to it. <br>
+It was utilized in various parts of the application.
+Here's how it was employed across different components:
+"Not Found" component To display a placeholder image that provides a visual cue for the 404 error page,PostCreateForm.js, PostPage.js, PostsPage.js, PopularProfiles.js, ProfilePage.js.

+**NavBar.js**<br>
+The Navbar component played a central role in the application's navigation, offering a consistent and intuitive user experience across the site.
+The component const NavBar is considered a reusable component and is reused in: App.js.<br>

+**NotFound.js**<br>
+The NotFound component is a specialized component designed to handle 404 errors, providing users with a clear indication that the page they are trying to access does not exist.The const NotFound was also given a source of NoResults and this has been reused in: PostsPage.js and ProfilePage.js.

+**MoreDropdown.js**<br>
+This component is designed to show a dropdown menu.
+The component const MoreDropdown is considered a reusable component and is reused in: Comment.js, Post.js and ProfilePage.js.

+**Post.js**<br>
+This component is showing all the different posts that are created.
+The component const Post is considered a reusable component and is reused in: PostPage.js and PostsPage.js.

+**PostCreateForm.js**<br>
+This component is designed to create the form where user can add new posts to the website.
+The component function PostCreateForm is considered a reusable component and is reused in: App.js.

+**PopularProfiles.js**<br>
+This component is designed to display a list of popular profiles, on both small mobile screens and larger computer screens.
+The component const PopularProfiles is considered a reusable component and is reused in: PostPage.js, PostsPage.js and ProfilePage.js.

+**ProfilePage.js**<br>
+This component displays a user's profile information, including profile image, bio, follower counts, and their posts.
+The function ProfilePage is considered a reusable component and is reused in: App.js.

 ## Technologies Used

 ### Languages: